 Mr. Evans was selected as the RHS Teacher of the year in 2003 – 2004, and 2009 – 2010 and was recently honored as the Sarasota County’s 2009 – 2010 District Teacher of the Year.

 Ms. Dietz began her association with the RHS Kiltie Band when she participated as a Kiltie during high school.
 She started in the Kiltie Band as a Color Guard in her sophomore year; in her junior and senior years of high school, she was a Highland Dancer.
 During her senior year, she was the Principal Dancer.
-The photograph on the left was taken during a game in 1981 as she performed.
 After graduation from Riverview High School, she received her Bachelor's Degree from the University of Florida in Gainesville; she majored in psychology and minored in dance.

 Ms. Dietz began modeling and acting after graduation.
 She then worked for the local ABC news station as a producer and a reporter.
 In January, 1995, while still working for ABC, she starting working with the Highland Dancers as their instructor.